Game of Thrones (2012 video game)

 Game of Thrones is a 2012 action role-playing game developed by Cyanide and published by Atlus USA in North America and Focus Home Interactive in Europe and Australia.
-It is based on the television series of the same name.
+It is based on A Song of Ice and Fire by George R. R. Martin, although some elements from the television series were added later in development.

 James Cosmo and Conleth Hill reprise their roles from the television series as Jeor Mormont and Varys, respectively.
-A Song of Ice and Fire author George R. R. Martin has a cameo appearance as Maester Martin in Castlewood.
+Author George R. R. Martin has a cameo appearance as Maester Martin in Castlewood.

 Plot summary

 The game takes place concurrently with season 1 of Game of Thrones, and switches between two characters, Alester Sarwyck and Mors Westford.
 Alester, a knight, was the heir to Sarwyck, a lordly house under Lannister, but had fled to Essos 15 years before, being traumatized by an unspecified event at the end of Robert's Rebellion.
 During that time, he became a priest of R'hllor.
 He returns to Riverspring, his home, after hearing of his father's death.
 Mors Westford is one of the best rangers of the Night's Watch, and prior to that, he was one of the best knights serving House Lannister.
 Near the end of Robert's Rebellion, he refused a direct order to kill Elia Martell and her two infants, thereby putting his family's lives in danger.
 He sent his wife and daughter into hiding and was persuaded to join the Night's Watch to avoid execution.
 Mors is also a skinchanger, and has a dog which he can control at will.

 Alester, at his father's funeral, learns that his younger brother Gawen was recently disinherited, and has gone missing following his father's death.
 Gawen is suspected of murdering his father with poison.
 Meanwhile, Alester's half-brother, Valarr Hill, a bastard and a knight of the queen's guard, is engaged to Alester's sister, Elyana, and is set to become Riverspring's next lord, which Alester is determined to stop.
 As the funeral ends, a riot occurs among starving peasants.
 Alester takes command of the city guard and uses either force or negotiation to end the riot.

 Alester then leaves for King's Landing to search for clues about Gawen's disappearance.
 While there, he is arrested by the City Watch at Valarr's instigation.
 Varys helps him escape and meet with Queen Cersei, who decides to hire him for secret missions, and to make him compete against Valarr.
 The two are sent to kill a bastard named Harry Waters, who is protected by Jon Arryn's knights, led by Godric Donnerly.
 With Godric dead, they learn that Arryn was protecting another woman and sent her to the Wall.
 Valarr sends his lieutenant Yohn to impersonate Godric and find this woman.